tl-its-umich-edu/caliper-event-analysis/extract/README.md

 In this example, the `-n` option was used to specify that the five most recent events should be returned.
 They were redirected to a file to show the use of the `.jsonl` filename extension.
-Examination of the file with `cat` shows that each JSON object appears on a line, with only a line break between them.
+Examination of the file with `cat` shows that each line contains only one JSON object, with only a line break between them.